-As delicious a holiday as Thanksgiving is, it can often be a difficult time for kids with attention issues like ADHD.
-Here are some typical Turkey Day trouble spots and what you can do to help.
+As enjoyable as Thanksgiving is for some families, it can often be a difficult time for kids with ADHD to manage.
+That’s especially true if the holiday involves gatherings and long sit-down meals.
+Here are some typical trouble spots and what you can do to help.

-The problem: If your family is traveling for Thanksgiving, your child may be sleeping in a strange place and following an unfamiliar schedule.
+The problem: If you’re traveling for Thanksgiving, your child may be sleeping in a strange place and following an unfamiliar schedule.
 Even if you’re hosting, your family’s routines may be disrupted.
 That’s rough for kids with ADHD.

-The problem: When the whole holiday is centered on a single meal, the hours beforehand can feel like a literal eternity for kids with attention issues.
-The anticipation may make them bored or cranky, which can lead to grouchy feelings, arguments, or tantrums.
+The problem: When the whole holiday is centered on a single meal, waiting for it can feel like an eternity for some kids.
+They may become bored or cranky, which can lead to arguments or tantrums.

 The problem: If your Thanksgiving involves a lot of people, your child may be upset by the noise and activity.
-And kids with attention issues may get frustrated if they’ve settled down to read or work on a project and the hustle and bustle distracts them.
+The chaos might be distracting, overwhelming, or overstimulating.

-What to do: Whether you’re home or away, find your child an “out” spot from the chaos.
+What to do: Whether you’re home or away, find your child an “out” spot.
 Agree on a place where your child can go for a set period of time to be alone and listen to headphones, play a game on the phone/iPad, or read.

-The problem: Young kids with attention issues often need constant direction from adults.
+The problem: Some young kids need constant direction from adults.
 That’s hard when you’re trying to make the whole Thanksgiving dinner and coordinate guests.

 What to do: First, try to get as much as possible done before Thanksgiving Day.
-Make what you can in advance, buy the pies, and go potluck for side dishes.
+Make what you can in advance, and go potluck for side dishes.
 That way, you can set aside time to check in periodically with your child.
 And don’t forget to delegate.
 Is there a relative who’d be happy to oversee your child for the morning?
-Bring out some coloring books, art supplies, puzzles, or a new DVD so your child stays occupied while you’re busy.
+Bring out some coloring books or puzzles so your child stays occupied while you’re busy.

-The problem: Kids with attention issues may talk nonstop before, during, and after dinner.
+The problem: Some kids may talk nonstop before, during, and after dinner.
 This can annoy some guests.
 Kids who are impulsive, reacting quickly without thinking, may interrupt family members’ stories to tell their own.
 Or they may suddenly yell if they get excited about something.
 If a guest challenges your child, your child might reply in a way that seems rude.

 Sitting still for the long dinner

-The problem: Lengthy holiday meals are especially tricky for kids with attention issues.
+The problem: Lengthy holiday meals can be especially tricky for kids with ADHD.
 They may find it hard to sit through Grandpa saying grace, let alone a multi-course meal.
 Add all those unfamiliar foods and grown-up discussions, and you’ve got the makings for a meltdown.